Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Applications in Hyperspectral Image Processing and Analysis

-To address this, Zhang et al. \cite{ref82} introduced a spectral folding technique that converts the input hyperspectral map into a pseudo-color image before training the diffusion model.Inspired by the LDM, Liu et al. \cite{ref83} utilized a Conditional Vector Quantization Generative Adversarial Network (VQGAN) \cite{ref84} to derive a latent space for the hyperspectral map within the Latent Diffusion Model.
-Diffusion model training and sampling are then performed within this more manageable latent space.Furthermore, to tackle the issues of high cost and low spatial resolution, Deng et al. proposed DiffUn \cite{ref85}, a Diffusion Model-based hyperspectral spectral unmixing method.
-This approach combines spectral prior distributions learned by an unconditional Diffusion Model with likelihoods derived from the Linear Mixing Model (LMM) to enhance deblurring performance and synthesize hyperspectral maps.More recently, Dong et al. introduced a novel ISPDiff \cite{ref86} model.
-This transparent, unified, and scale-flexible model addresses these problems using an iterative optimization algorithm.
-It incorporates a Multi-Scale Residual Network (MSRN) for scale-matching recovery and a Cross-Modal UNet (CMUN) for cross-scale upsampling.
+Liu et al. \cite{ref83} used a Conditional Vector Quantization Generative Adversarial Network (VQGAN) \cite{ref84} to create a latent space for the hyperspectral map within the Latent Diffusion Model.
+They were inspired by the LDM.
+Training and sampling for the diffusion model are then done in this easier-to-manage latent space, which perfectly captures the intrinsic low-rank physical manifold of the HSI data.
+Deng et al. also came up with DiffUn \cite{ref85}, a hyperspectral spectral unmixing method based on a Diffusion Model, to deal with the problems of high cost and low spatial resolution.
+This method uniquely integrates pure HSI physical constraints by using spectral prior distributions learned by an unconditional Diffusion Model and likelihoods from the Linear Mixing Model (LMM).
+Here, the diffusion model guarantees that the generated HSI pixels strictly obey the physical laws of light mixing, improving deblurring and creating hyperspectral maps.
+Dong et al. recently came up with a new ISPDiff model \cite{ref86}.
+This model is clear, works for any size, and solves these problems with an iterative optimization algorithm.
+It has a Multi-Scale Residual Network (MSRN) for recovering scales that match and a Cross-Modal UNet (CMUN) for upsampling across scales, directly compensating for the physical trade-off between spatial and spectral resolutions inherent to HSI sensors.